rmguney/swe573-2024f/README.md

   - **2.2.2 Testing**:
     - `tester.py`: Main script for running unit tests as a centralized CLI

+- ### 2.3 Footnotes About Local Deployment
+  - Frontend and backend run on different severs.
+Due to that, API endpoints are staticly coded into the frontend.
+You need to change the endpoints to use local directories or test them individually.
+  - If you want to test the containerization, you might need to change the name of "dockerfile" into "Dockerfile".
+It works without any necessary change on Windows machines since they are case insensitive but Linux and Mac users might be required to make that adjustment.

 ## 3. Documentation

 [Wiki](https://github.com/rmguney/SWE573-2024F/wiki) contains further information about the lifecycle of the project.
 Main contents of information are: